edpackard/CV/README.md

 #### Makers Academy, June 2021 - October 2021

-- Intensive software development bootcamp focusing on TDD/BDD, OOP, and Agile processes
+Makers is an intensive software development bootcamp focusing on TDD/BDD, OOP, and Agile processes.
+As a Makers graduate I am able to:
-- Multiple learning and working styles: self-led learning, pair programming challenges, and group engineering projects
+- effectively use multiple learning and working styles: self-led learning, pair programming challenges, and group engineering projects.
-- Used Ruby and JavaScript (including Node.js) but as a Makers graduate I am language agnostic and equipped with the skills to learn new languages fast
+- learn new languages and frameworks fast - I am language agnostic.
-- Learned relational (PostgreSQL) and non-relational (MongoDB) databases
+- use relational and non-relational databases.
-- Tested my code with multiple frameworks including RSpec, Capybara, Jasmine, Jest and Cypress
+- test-drive my code with multiple frameworks including RSpec, Capybara, Jasmine, Jest and Cypress.
-- Built full-stack applications, including the MERN stack
+- debug my code with appropriate tools and approaches.
-- Developed familiarity with Git/Github version control, and I am comfortable with the command line
+- build full-stack applications, including the MERN stack.
-- Studied Emotional Intelligence curriculum to enhance my communication, collaboration and reflective skills
+- comfortably use Git/Github version control, and the command line.
-- Active participant in group planning and rituals (standups, retros etc) using tools such as Trello and EasyRetro
+- practice Emotional Intelligence (EQ) to enhance my communication, collaboration, mentoring and reflective skills
-- Mentored two students from the next cohort
+- pair program effectively, both as driver and navigator
-- Organised post-bootcamp 'field trip' to the Centre for Computing History in Cambridge
+- lead group planning and rituals (standups, retros etc) using tools such as Trello and EasyRetro

 #### London School of Economics and Political Science (2004-2009)